NixOS/rfcs/rfcs/0145-doc-strings.md

 - [S018] - In case of [future] extensions, every new section `Keyword` must first be added to this RFC.
 - [S030] - If sections follow complex logic, it is embraced to specify that logic in a separate sub-RFC.
 - [S040] - Usage of the described sections is OPTIONAL.
-- ... more tbd.
+- more tbd.

 ## Keywords
 [keywords]: #keywords

 We wanted to keep the list of initial keywords short.
 So by the time this RFC focuses on the formal aspects of doc-strings first.
-More keywords and features for them can be added later on.
+More keywords and features for them may be added later on.

 | Keyword     |  Description  | Note |
 | ---         |  ---          | --- |